igilham/kf-backend-test-kata/README.md

 The device ID filter was slightly more complex due to the need to capture the site info object.
 I used the arrow syntax to curry the function to create the filter and added a suitable test using some of the existing test data.

 Mapping device names onto outages last reveals a design problem.
 The compiler doesn't know that the device can be found.
 To resolve this we can use `as` to tell it to trust us.
+This breaks down when we try to refactor out the mapping function, as we can no longer make the same guarantee.
+At this point it becomes necessary to refactor the main algorithm so that type safety can be maintained.
+A solution to this is to perform the mapping earlier and simply drop the outages that don't match a device, then filter out the undefined entries in the resulting array.